 Just when things were getting out of control, a savior in the form of a park ranger came along.

-and blasted a full can of caustic pepper spray under bus.
+and blasted a full can of caustic pepper spray under the bus.

-If you remember, the bus was idling, so the pepper spray was sucked into the intake vents and blown into the bus, thus napalming all the tourists.
+If you remember, the bus was idling, so the pepper spray was sucked into the intake vents and blown into the vehicle, thus napalming all the tourists.

-The tourists piled outside – coughing, gagging, choking with eyes watering – and stood in the sleet and cold, most likely berating the ranger with a slew obscenities.
-A rescue bus had to be called in to take the passengers back home because obviously the bus was no longer usable.
+The tourists piled outside – coughing, gagging, choking – and stood in the sleet and cold, most likely berating the ranger with a slew obscenities.
+A rescue bus had to be called in to take the passengers back home because obviously, the bus was no longer usable.